wattsjmichael/worlds-documentation/docs/creating-a-world/Designing Worlds for Mobile AMA Session.md

-# Designing Worlds for Mobile: AMA Session
+# Designing Worlds for mobile: AMA session
 **Wondering how to solve the biggest challenges when building for mobile?
 This recorded AMA session captures a live Q&A where our mentors answer the community's most pressing questions.** Driven entirely by real creator feedback, this discussion covers a wide range of topics essential for mobile development, including UI design, scripting async events, performance optimization, and monetization strategies.
 Get practical solutions to common problems faced by creators just like you.

 <iframe width="1014" height="579" src="https://www.youtube.com/embed/r3KWcMC70ro" title="MHCP Mentor Office Hour Video: AMA Building in Mobile with Shards632" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>